silveralcid/WGU-C969-Software-II/README.md

 ### Competencies

-**Classes and Interfaces**

-The graduate designs software solutions with appropriate classes, objects, methods, and interfaces to achieve specific goals.

-**Object-Oriented Principles**

-The graduate implements object-oriented design principles (e.g., inheritance, encapsulation, and abstraction) in developing applications for ensuring the application's scalability.

-**Application Development**
+**Database and File Server Applications**

-The graduate produces applications using high-level programming language constructs to meet business requirements.
+The graduate produces database and file server applications using advanced constructs in a high-level programming language to meet business requirements.

-**Exception Handling**
+**Lambda**

+The graduate incorporates lambda expressions in application development to meet business requirements more efficiently.

+**Collections**

+The graduate incorporates nongeneric collections and generic collections in application development to manipulate data more efficiently.

+**Localization and Globalization**

+The graduate applies application programming interfaces (APIs) in application development to support end users in various geographic regions.

+**Advanced Exception Control**

-The graduate incorporates simple exception handling in application development for improving user experience and application stability.
+The graduate incorporates advanced exception control mechanisms in application development for improving user experience and application stability.

-**User Interface Development**
-The graduate develops user interfaces to meet project requirements.

 ### Scenario

-You are working for a small manufacturing organization that has outgrown its current inventory system.
-They have been using a spreadsheet program to manually enter inventory additions, deletions, and other data from a paper-based system but would now like you to develop a more sophisticated inventory program.
+You are working for a software company that has been contracted to develop a scheduling desktop user interface application.
+The contract is with a global consulting organization that conducts business in multiple languages and has main offices in the following locations: Phoenix, Arizona; New York, New York; and London, England.
+The consulting organization has provided a MySQL database that your C# application must pull data from.
+However, this database is used for other systems, so its structure cannot be modified.

-They have provided you with a mock-up of the user interface to use in the design and development of the system (see the attached "GUI Mock-Up") and a class diagram to assist you in your work (see the attached "UML Class Diagram").
-The organization also has specific business requirements that must be included as part of the application.
-A system analyst from your company created the solution statements outlined in the requirements section based on the manufacturing organization's business requirements.
-You will use these solution statements to develop your application.
+The organization has outlined specific business requirements that must be included as part of the application.
+From these requirements, a system analyst at your company created solution statements for you to implement when developing the application.

+### Requirements

+* Create a login form that determines a user's location and translates to the localized language
+* Provide the ability to add, update, and delete customer records with validation
+* Add exception handling that can be used when performing each of the operations for customer records
+* Provide the ability to add, update, and delete appointments, capture the type of appointment, and link to a specific customer record in the database
+* Create a calendar view feature, including the ability to view appointments on a specific day by selecting a day of the month from a calendar of the months of the year
+* Provide the ability to automatically adjust appointment times based on user time zones and daylight saving time
+* Create a function that allows users to generate the three reports listed using collection classes, incorporating a lambda expression into the code
+* Record the timestamp and the username of each login in a text file named “Login_History.txt,” ensuring that each new record is appended to the log file

 <!-- CONTACT -->